Academy changes rules for 2025 Oscars ceremony

+- Best original score category will now feature a shortlist of 20 titles instead of 15

-In a bid to bolster traditional movie theatres, the Academy has revised the eligibility criteria for films, according to The Hollywood Reporter.
+In a bid to bolster traditional movie theatres, the Academy has revised the eligibility criteria for films.

 The Academy has also updated campaign promotional regulations, outlining guidelines for promoting Oscars-eligible motion pictures and performances to its members.